An adoptive mom was charged with abusing her Ethiopian son. Then the case was dropped

 In 2018, Marie and her husband discussed taking Getahun in.
 When she saw Wohlers at Lopez Elementary, she said she started dropping hints about adopting Getahun.

-“My husband and I would really love to adopt someday,” she told Wohlers.
+“My husband and I would really love to adopt someday,” she recalled telling Wohlers.
 “If you guys ever need somewhere for him to stay, we have an extra room in our house.”

 Marie later met up with Wohlers and Willis to discuss adoption, generally.
 At some point in the conversation, she said, the couple asked explicitly if she would like to adopt Getahun.